Master Your Data is Now Available!

 Getting Your Copy of Master Your Data for Excel and Power BI

-If you are an active member of our Power Query Academy, or my Self Service BI Bootcamp, you’ve already got a copy waiting for you in your Skillwave dashboard.
+If you are an active member of our Power Query Academy, or my Self Service BI Academy, you’ve already got a copy waiting for you in your Skillwave dashboard.
 And if you are an alumnus of the Academy (your subscription is no longer active), you’ll be getting an email over the next week to let you know how to claim your copy.

 Physical copies won’t be fulfilled by until Nov 1, 2021 but can be pre-ordered via either the Mr. Excel store, or Amazon.
 But if you’d like to pick up the PDF version, you can do so right now at Skillwave.Training.